Understanding and Improving Training-free Loss-based Diffusion Guidance: Experiments

 \section{Experiments}

-In this section, we evaluate the efficacy of our proposed techniques across various diffusion models, including CeleA-HQ, ImageNet, and text-to-motion, under different conditions such as sketch, segmentation, text, and object avoidance.
-We compare our methods with established baselines: Universal Guidance (UG) \cite{bansal2023universal}, Loss-Guided Diffusion with Monte Carlo (LGD-MC) \cite{song2023loss}, and Training-Free Energy-Guided Diffusion Models (FreeDoM) \cite{yu2023freedom}.
-UG employs guidance as delineated in \eqref{eq:dps} and uses resampling strategies outlined in Algorithm \ref{alg:resample} to enhance performance.
-Similarly, FreeDoM is founded on \eqref{eq:dps} and resampling.
-In addition, FreeDoM incorporates a time-dependent step size for each gradient guidance and judiciously selects the diffusion step for executing resampling.
-LGD-MC also utilizes guidance from \eqref{eq:lgd}, setting the $n=10$.
-For the sampling process, we employ the DDIM method with 100 steps, consistent with the protocols in FreeDoM and LGD-MC papers.
-We have developed our approach based on FreeDoM, with the inclusion of random augmentation (Algorithm \ref{alg:RA}) and projected gradient descent (Algorithm \ref{alg:pgd}).
+In this section, we evaluate the efficacy of our proposed techniques across various diffusion models and guidance conditions.
+We compare our methods with established baselines: Universal Guidance (UG) \cite{bansal2023universal}, Loss-Guided Diffusion with Monte Carlo (LGD-MC) \cite{song2023loss}, Training-Free Energy-Guided Diffusion Models (FreeDoM) \cite{yu2023freedom}, and Manifold Preserving Guided Diffusion (MPGD) \cite{he2023manifold}.
+LGD-MC utilizes \eqref{eq:lgd} while UG and FreeDoM are built on \eqref{eq:dps}.
+MPGD utilizes an auto-encoder to ensure the manifold constraints.
+Furthermore, time travel trick (Algorithm \ref{alg:resample}) is adopted in UG, FreeDoM, and MPGD to improve the performance.
+Please refer to Appendix \ref{sec:baselines} for details.
+For the sampling method, DDIM with $100$ steps is adopted as in \cite{yu2023freedom,song2023loss}.
+The method ``Ours'' is built on FreeDoM, with Polyak step size and random augmentation.